playcanvas/developer.playcanvas.com/content/ru/user-manual/graphics/particles.md

 ## Triggering a Particle System in Script

 Sometimes, you might want a particle system to play in response to some event or at a particular time.
 For example, an explosion should play when a missile reaches its target.
 To do this, ensure that the Autoplay option is disabled for your particle system.
 Then, attach a script component to your particle system entity.
-The following two lines will start (or restart) a particle sytem:
+The following two lines will start (or restart) a particle system:

 ```javascript
 this.entity.particlesystem.reset();